Georgios Papadopoulos: Divorce by decree rumors

 The separation, however lengthy, could not lead to divorce at first because, under Greece's restrictive divorce laws of that era, spousal consent was required.
 It is claimed that, as a remedy to the issue, in 1970, as Prime Minister of the dictatorship, he decreed a custom-made divorce law with a strict time limit (and a built-in sunset clause) that enabled him to get the divorce.
 After having served its purpose, the law eventually expired automatically.
 Those reports are contradicted by a 1975 article by Makedonia, which claims that Vasiliadi had filed for divorce on 19 September 1969, with the divorce being granted by the Athens Court of First Instance on 27 October of the same year on "joint liability" grounds.
 Makedonia's claims are further corroborated by the failure of newer sources to provide the decree specifics (type, number, Efimeris tis Kyverniseos Issue number).
 Such rumors are baseless in the case of Papadopoulos' divorce, but in 1972 a bill that would allow divorces on the basis of long-term separation (featuring a built-in sunset clause) was put forward by the government, only to meet the opposition of the Church of Greece.
 Such a law (but without a sunset clause) came to be only in 1979, a decade after the divorce of Vasileiadi and Papadopoulos.

 In March 1970, he married Gaspari, with whom he lived throughout the years of his separation from Vasileiadi.
 Gaspari, immediately after the wedding, informally assumed the role of First Lady of Greece, until his overthrow in November 1973.
 They remained married until his death.

 Death

-Papadopoulos showed no remorse and steadfastly refused to apply for parole or amnesty or to use the leniency provisions that allowed him to be released on the grounds of ill health, as did several of his associates, such as Makarezos and Zoitakis.
-In the summer of 1996, his health deteriorated and he was diagnosed with ALS and bladder cancer, resulting in his being hospitalized for three years in an Athens hospital until his death on 27 June 1999.
-He was buried in First Cemetery of Athens three days later, in the presence of old associates and regime sympathisers.
+His health had been failing by 1994, in Korydallos prison, as he was diagnosed with amyotrophic lateral sclerosis (ALS) and prostate cancer, which soon spread to all his organs.
+He showed no remorse and steadfastly refused to apply for parole or amnesty or to use the leniency provisions that allowed him to be released on the grounds of ill health, as did several of his associates, such as Pattakos, Makarezos, and Zoitakis.
+He had been hospitalized at Laiko General Hospital since August 1996 and by April 1999, due to a tracheotomy he had undergone, he was unable to speak and communicated only through notes.
+He died of a heart attack in the intensive care unit, on 27 June 1999, at age 80.
+He was buried at the First Cemetery of Athens on 1 July 1999, in the presence of old associates and regime sympathisers.